'Critically endangered' black rhinos back in Rwanda after 10 years

-Ten eastern black rhinos have been relocated to a Rwandan national park a decade after the species was last sighted in the country.
-The endangered …
+Ten eastern black rhinos have been relocated to a Rwandan national park a … The 10 animals are the first of many due to be relocated to Rwanda.

 Rwanda Reintroduces Rhinos to Its National Parks to Boost Tourism Sector